Thanks to everyone who read and narwhayley for reviewing.

 Mick shrugged.
 "I guess it's an option when you're seventy and looking for something to do in your free time.
 The Ladies' Tea is Friday at noon…are those the only morning and early afternoon activities we have for her?"

-"Well, she used to read to kindergarteners, but that's only during the school year.
+"Well, she used to read to kindergartners, but that's only during the school year.
 Eleven to noon on Tuesdays."

 Mick scribbled it in but put a light line through it afterwards, and Prophet didn't object.
 If only because it made the chalkboard look the smallest bit less empty.